ChunaraLab/GreenSpaceAnalysis/README.md

 A project for quantifying per capita green space in Karachi, Pakistan

-## Using deep learning semantic segmentation model
+## Karachi dataset for semantic segmentation

 Pixel level annotations for three vegetation classes: Tree, Shrub, Grass are made using Labelbox.

 A preview of the labeling interface:

 <img width="896" alt="Screenshot 2023-06-12 at 9 23 13 PM" src="https://github.com/ChunaraLab/GreenSpaceAnalysis/assets/30038903/db48e5f2-c0e5-44e2-b9a4-5caad5e878ff">

-Raw satellite images are anquired from Google Maps API.

-Image locations can be found in ```` Image_location.zip ````.
+Raw satellite images should be anquired from Google Maps API: Image locations can be found in ```` Image_location.zip ````.
 It includes the geo-coordinates for each downloaded/labeled image.
 Source images are not public.

 Manually labeled masks can be accessed at: https://drive.google.com/drive/folders/1JmGr1TuPsozN3zzU1k3Qzw-sSL1OCI_f?usp=sharing.